 It’s never too late.
 Make new commitments to learn, together with your team, all the ways to grow in emotional intelligence so you all can live in authentic community with the goal of making one another wildly successful.
 Not only will you all be happier, you’ll all gain productivity and profitability too.
 Call me today!

 Why People Hire LifeWork Systems

 Business owners, community leaders, and educators hire Lifework Systems because they want the advantages of an extraordinary workplace and recognize a systems approach ensures consistency and sustainability in the transformation process.
 They know that conscientious employees grow your business and improve your reputation, giving you competitive advantages.

 We help organizations instill into every person a common language and toolset for how to participate in a responsibility-based workplace.
 Visit our website at www.lifeworksystems.com, and click the link at the bottom to complete a culture assessment and schedule your first consult to review a report on your feedback, all at no cost.

 You can also contact Judy Ryan at 314.239.4727 or at email@example.com.

-As published nationally in St. Louis Small Business Monthly, Feb 2019
+As published nationally in St. Louis Small Business Monthly, in The Extraordinary Workplace column, Feb 2019